Online Differentially Private Synthetic Data Generation: Online synthetic data

 \item The noisy counts in the Perturbation step could be negative and inconsistent.
-We post-process them to ensure they are nonnegative, and the counts of subregions always add up to the region's count.
-The details of this step are given in Algorithm~\ref{alg: consistency}, see Section~\ref{sec: consistency}. \item We turn the online synthetic counts in each region into online synthetic data by choosing the same amount of data points in each region whose location is independent of the true data. \end{enumerate}
+We post-process them to ensure they are non-negative, and the counts of subregions always add up to the count of the region in the upper level.
+The details of this step are given in Algorithm~\ref{alg: consistency}, see Section~\ref{sec: consistency}. \item Finally, we turn the online synthetic counts in each region into online synthetic data by choosing the same amount of data points in each region whose location is independent of the true data. \end{enumerate}